Creating a Fair Compensation Policy: A Step-by-Step Guide

 Administration and Governance of Compensation Policies

-With the key components of a compensation policy in place, it’s vital to underscore the role of administration and governance in the effective implementation and management of these policies.
+With the key components of a compensation policy in place, it’s vital to underscore the role of the employer in the effective implementation and management of these policies.
 The Human Resources department plays a vital role in this regard, being accountable for:

 The Role of the Human Resources Department

-The Human Resources department frequently takes center stage in managing compensation policies.
+The Human Resources department frequently takes center stage in managing compensation policies, with the employer responsible for ensuring these policies are effectively implemented.
 Their duties encompass:

 In order to effectively manage these responsibilities, HR departments have at their disposal a range of resources such as: